cibseven-community-hub/cibseven-keycloak/examples/run/README.md

 The Keycloak Identity Provider is a ReadOnly Identity Provider and thus not allowed to create users upon startup.

-For a full documentation of all configuration properties see the documentation of the [Keycloak Identity Provider Plugin](https://github.com/camunda-community-hub/camunda-platform-7-keycloak) itself.
+For a full documentation of all configuration properties see the documentation of the [Keycloak Identity Provider Plugin](https://github.com/cibseven-community-hub/cibseven-keycloak) itself.

 ## Docker Sample Setup

 Within the subdirectory `docker` you'll find a basic sample consisting of:

-* ``Dockerfile``: custom Docker image consisting of Camunda BPM Run and the Keycloak Identity Provider Plugin.
-Adapt Camunda and plugin versions to your own needs.
+* ``Dockerfile``: custom Docker image consisting of CIB seven Run and the Keycloak Identity Provider Plugin.
+Adapt CIB seven and plugin versions to your own needs.
-* ``docker-compose.yml``: simple setup consisting of the custom Camunda Keycloak Docker image and a preconfigured Keycloak instance with the ``camunda-identity-service`` client and a Camunda admin user and group.
+* ``docker-compose.yml``: simple setup consisting of the custom CIB seven Keycloak Docker image and a preconfigured Keycloak instance with the ``camunda-identity-service`` client and a CIB seven admin user and group.

 Usage: